 I’ve been thinking about Self Care over the past year, especially recently.
 I’ve been thinking about the time I spend resting, feeding myself nourishing foods, building strength and generally focused on healing.
 While I recognize these efforts to take care of my physical, mental and spiritual well-being are valuable, I struggle to accept them as meaningful.
 Certainly, I value feeling well rested with reduced pain, clear speech, brighter thoughts and more hope.
 And yet I feel the weight of selfishness.
-I struggle to feel like my Self Care is meaningful and purposeful to anyone else.
+I struggle to feel like the value of Self Care is meaningful and purposeful to anyone else.

 I am getting more comfortable taking care of myself as it has been a clear imperative.
 However, I remain unsettled by the idea that my primary purpose in the day is to protect my energy, approach all efforts gently, celebrate the few things I do get done and forgive that which I don’t.
 As soon as I feel like I’ve figured out how much I am able to do in a day in order to feel rested and functional, I fall back into the mindset of trying to do more.
 I very quickly fail to remember that I feel like I can do more because I’ve been doing less.
 So, I’ve been wondering what this cycle is about?